Task overview

 • Detection

-• T5: Cell detection of signet ring cells in HE-stained WSI of gastric cancer This task aims to accurately predict the (x,y) coordinates of signet ring cells in WSIs of gastric cancer.
+• T5: Cell detection of signet ring cells in HE-stained WSI of gastric cancer This task aims to accurately predict the (x,y) coordinates of signet ring cells in variable-sized ROIs extracted from whole-slide images of gastric cancer.

 • T6: Detecting clinically significant cancer in prostate MRI exams The main goal of this task is the 3D detection of clinically significant cancerous lesions (ISUP score greater than or equal to 2).